wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    currently, leading to more large records that can be used for DNS reflection attacks.
 We mitigate this by only serving these over TCP.

-   A malicious authorative server could include a large number of Additional records (and associated DNSSEC information) and attempt to DoS the recursive by making it do lots of DNSSEC validation.
-I don't view this as a very serious threat (CPU for validation is cheap compared to bandwith), but we mitigate this by allowing the iterative to ignore Additional records whenever it wants.
+   A malicious authoritative server could include a large number of Additional records (and associated DNSSEC information) and attempt to DoS the recursive by making it do lots of DNSSEC validation.
+I don't view this as a very serious threat (CPU for validation is cheap compared to bandwidth), but we mitigate this by allowing the iterative to ignore Additional records whenever it wants.

    By requiring the ALL of the Additional records are signed, and all necessary DNSSEC information for validation be included we avoid